AskiaADX/ADXStudio/app/workspace/readme.md

 It's fire with no arguments.
 The workspace view will trigger back relative events to 'save as' the current active content.

+### workspace-save-all-files

+The `workspace-save-all-files` event is fire when the user click on main `Save All` menu.

+It's fire with no arguments.
+The workspace view will trigger back relative events to save all the files.

 ### workspace-update-tab